ahinkka/my-little-ruuvi-setup/README.md

  - There's currently no old data cleanup.
 While there's plenty of space on the SD the Pi runs from, it's not exactly a safe place to store data in the long term.
- - Querying the data for a longer period of time than a few hours is relatively slow (takes seconds to tens of seconds).
-This should be sped up somehow.
-I've tried to optimize the queries but haven't found any low hanging fruit after a few hours of digging around.
- - Some options to the query latency are either running the server on a beefier machine, a query-optimized schema, or some other options.
-In any case, a full-blown time-series database is something I want to avoid at all costs as that adds a metric ton of dependencies and complexity, and is really not in the spirit of *My Little Ruuvi Setup*. _I build and operate complex systems for living, this is a fun hobby project._

 ## Components